kubamaruszczyk1604/KMeansCSharp/README.md

 ## Disclaimer
 This code was tested with few datasets and gives results that are close to ground truth.
 It also works fine for image posterization and colour paletes extraction (although it is quite slow for larger images and hugher k's).
-I cannot guarantee that it is 100% bug free.
+I cannot, however, guarantee that it is 100% bug free.
 If you find any part of it useful, feel free to use it however you like.